Yuuhei/diy-driver-bot/README.md

 Run `main.py`

 That's it. test your bot on your server to see if it works.
+(Assuming your bot is already joined your server.)

 # Contribution
 This entire code is WIP, so some major changes can happen.
 Also i'm still noob at coding, please spare me UwU